A-Marvulle/Sketch-App/.tutorial/1 - Introduction.md

-# Building a Sketch App
+# Building a Drawing Pen

-In this course we will be designing a Sketch App which will allow us to draw colored lines on the screen with our mouse.
-This course is designed to demonstrate the foundations of programming with Java.
+It's finally time!
+In this lesson, we will begin development of a pen tool which will allow us to draw lines with our mouse over the canvas.
+In doing so, we will learn to store data within **variables**, and will begin to understand Java as a "statically typed language".

-*The concepts learned here will be immediately applicable to any programming application you may find yourself working on in the future.*

 ## Key Concepts

-- Libraries
+- Variable Access, Update, and Storage
-- Calling methods
+- Data Types
-- Passing values
+- Code Comments

 ## Lesson Objective

+Variables are a foundation of building programs.
+You will use them to store, manipulate, and transfer data.
+You will learn that Java is a typed language: all entities in Java are of a defined **type** and are stored and referenced in **variables**.

-In this lesson we will learn to call **methods**, which are actions our program is able to perform, in order to draw shapes and color on our screen.
+In this lesson, we will learn to define and access variables of a specific type.